vedph/event_materials/2020-03-09_11_LOD_workshop/README.md

 Workhop: ''How to Design, Manage and Publish Ontologies on the Semantic Web: A Guide for the Digital Humanist''

 Malcanton Marcorà, 2° piano, sala Piccola

 3 day workshop: 9th-11th March 2020

+Instructors: Anas Fahad Khan and Andrea Bellandi (Istituto di Linguistica Computazionale -CNR-ILC) with a keynote by Monica Monachini (CNR-ILC), the national coordinator of CLARIN-IT

 Info: <https://www.unive.it/data/33113/2/37330>